 Miki Kubo A memorable Kamehameha memory is making friends with parents when volunteering with class and Hoʻolauleʻa activities.
 "My goal this year is to communicate with our class families to keep them updated."

 Parent Representatives: Tammy Akina and Michelle Bustillos

 Michelle Bustillos is a cosmetologist and proprietor of Love My Do.
-A memorable experience for her was watching the seniors enjoy their last school memory at Project Graduation 2017.
-Michelle truly believes in giving back especially for the gift the Princess has bestowed on my son.
-She hopes to contribute to the transparency, accountability and continuity of the PTSO.
-There is so much to learn and share.
+A memorable experience, last year’s seniors enjoying Project Graduation 2017.
+Michelle is thankful for her son’s gift of education at KSM and is giving back through service on the Board.
 Board work can be frustrating but if people share their knowledge and the executive board operates with transparency it makes it easier for all!

 Building strong positive relationships with our keiki and ‘ohana is fundamental to our kula.
 We practice Hawaiian values of aloha, mālama and kuleana to support these positive relationships.
 We take the time to develop relationships with each keiki, ‘ohana and staff members work together for the benefit of our students.